University of Virginia fraternities and sororities: Sigma Lambda Upsilon/Señoritas Latinas Unidas Sorority, Inc. v. The Rector and Visitors of the University of Virginia

-In 2019, the Alpha Rho chapter of the Latina-interest sorority Sigma Lambda Upsilon and UVA were the centers of a notable debate highlighting what constitutes hazing in colleges and universities and the enforcement of anti-hazing policies.
-The sorority was accused by UVA of violating its anti-hazing policy by requiring its members to complete mandatory study hours of at least 25 hours per week.
+In 2019, the Alpha Rho chapter of the Latina-interest sorority Sigma Lambda Upsilon and UVA were the centers of a notable debate highlighting what constitutes hazing in colleges and universities organizations and the enforcement of anti-hazing policies.
+The university accused the sorority of violating its anti-hazing policy by requiring its members to complete mandatory study hours of at least 25 hours per week.
 This was met with the sorority's national organization filing a lawsuit against the university, in which they argued that the mandatory study hours were not hazing and that the university's definition of hazing was too broad.
 The lawsuit additionally accused UVA of discrimination against the sorority because of its focus on serving the Latina community.

 UVA's decision to classify mandatory study hours as hazing was met with criticism from several writers and media outlets.
 The National Review published an article arguing that the lawsuit against Sigma Lambda Upsilon was a sign of the "hazing hysteria" that has taken hold on university and college campuses.
 Also reporting on the controversy, The Washington Post and NBC News highlighted the debate over what constitutes hazing and the controversy over UVA's decision to classify mandatory study hours as hazing.
 A local columnist, Kerry Dougherty, in Virginia, also weighed in on the controversy, arguing that UVA was "making a mockery" of the anti-hazing policy by equating mandatory study hours with hazing.

 In response to the lawsuit filed by Sigma Lambda Upsilon's national organization, the university defended its anti-hazing policies and argued that UVA's definition of hazing was consistent with that used by other colleges and universities.
 The university also emphasized its commitment to promoting diversity and inclusion on grounds, but argued that this commitment did not excuse violations of the university's policies.
 The case was ultimately settled out of court in 2019, with Sigma Lambda Upsilon agreeing to implement new anti-hazing policies and UVA agreeing to review its policies and procedures related to hazing.